MichalSmyk/CV/README.md

 ### Education
 #### Makers Academy Nov '22 - March '23

-As a graduate of the highly selective and intense Makers Academy Software Engineering Bootcamp, I have strengthened my programming skills through learning various concepts such as TDD, OOP, pair programming, and agile development.
-The course provided in-depth training on languages such as Ruby and JavaScript, as well as frameworks including Sinatra, React, Node.js, Express, and MERN stack.
-In addition, I gained practical experience in working with databases such as PostgreSQL and MongoDB, and developing web applications.
+As a graduate of the highly selective and intense Makers Academy Software Engineering Bootcamp, I have strengthened my programming skills through learning various concepts such as TDD, OOP, pair programming and agile development.

+* Test Driven Development: With a strong focus on TDD practices, I approach problem-solving by writing automated tests before writing code.
+This methodology helps me to build reliable software that meets the requirements and specifications.
+* Self-learning: I am adept at self-learning, and I take the initiative to continuously improve my skill set.
+Through the course, which was mostly self-lead, I developed a strong sense of self-discipline and resourcefulness .
+* Strategic thinking: I am well-versed in SOLID and OPP principles and I leverage this knowledge to write cleaner, more maintainable code.
+My strategic thinking skills help me to plant and prioritise my work, ensuring that I deliver a highquality software on time.
+* Agile development: I have a deep understanding of the agile development methodology, having worked on several engineering projects during the course.
+I am comfortable working in an agile environment, collaborating with team members, and delivering value to end-user in an iterative and incremental manner.
+* Leadership: Using my exceptional soft skills, I am confident in leading stand-ups, retrospectives, and projects presentations.
+I have experience in managing teams, communicating effectively, and driving the project to success.
+* Designed and build 20+ web applications starting with Ruby and JavaScript
+* Collaborated in Agile teams with focus on XP values, pair-programming, CI/CD and Git workflow
+* Created an app Solved, a treasure hunting game for tourists.
+Utilised Node.js, Express, MongoDB, React Native.
+Used RESTful API, unit testing in Jest.

 --------------------------------------------